Native Hawaiian & Pacific Islander Health Research Office

 • Requirement to collect more detail beyond minimum race and ethnicity categories, including detailed reporting categories for Native Hawaiian, Samoan, Chamorro, Tongan, Fijian, and Marshallese, and “Another group” with noted examples of Chuukese, Palauan, and Tahitian.

-For more information, visit the OMB website regarding recent revisions and updates to Statistical Policy Directive No. 15.
+Visit the OMB website for more information, recent revisions and updates to Statistical Policy Directive No. 15.

 NHPI Programs